Danyang Yonghong Marine Rubber Co., Ltd.

 · Higher transportation weight

-However, in environments with severe external abrasion, the total cost of ownership is often lower, as armored hoses reduce:
+However, in environments with severe external abrasion, the total cost of ownership is often lower, as armored tube reduce:

 · Replacement frequency